-I have deep concerns that the temperature requirements added to the re-licensing process of the hydro-electric project operated by Pacific Gas and Electric Company located in Northern California in Plumas County at Lake Almanor (the 2105 license) will have a devastating negative impact on our community.
+I am deeply concerned that the temperature requirements added to the re-licensing process of the hydroelectric project operated by Pacific Gas and Electric Company located in Northern California in Plumas County at Lake Almanor (the 2105 license) will have a devastating negative impact on our community.
 Especially harmful will be the supplemental cold-water withdrawals from Lake Almanor envisioned by the water quality certification during summer months to reduce water temperatures in the North Fork Feather River envisioned in Conditions 1(B) and 6 of the water quality certifications should those conditions be included in the new license.
-It will harm the local economy and degrade the local environment and harm local families and local wildlife, all of which are dependent upon the lake.
-These impacts will be especially onerous considering they will be added onto the recent devastation caused by the Dixie Fire, a Presidentially Declared Disaster that burned over one million acres of timber locally.
-Therefore, I ask for your support of the original 2004 Settlement Agreement, as explained below, and that the license be issued ASAP and include the water releases agreed-to in the original Agreement.

-The process of re-licensing the hydro-electric project operated by Pacific Gas and Electric Company located at Lake Almanor has been unduly difficult.
-A collaborative group of stakeholders (the 2105 group) worked diligently in 2004 to come to a Settlement Agreement which was thrown into chaos by the addition of a requirement for a 3-degree Celsius temperature change nine miles downstream in the outflow river by the CA State Water Resources Control Board (SWRCB).
-This caused the license to not be issued.
-During your review of the Project 2105 Licensing, I ask that you honor and uphold the April 22, 2004 Settlement Agreement filed on behalf of the Project 2105 Licensing Group addressing reservoir lake levels, stream flows below project dams, water quality monitoring, wildlife habitat enhancement, and recreation enhancements and not allow any additional releases of cold water from Lake Almanor
+It will harm the local economy, degrade the local environment, and harm local families and local wildlife, all of which are dependent upon the lake.
+These impacts will be especially onerous considering they follow the recent devastation caused by the Dixie Fire, a Presidentially, Declared Disaster that burned over one million acres of timber locally.
+I implore you to support the original 2004 Settlement Agreement, as explained below, and that the license, issued as soon as possible, includes the water releases agreed-to in the original Agreement.
+The process of re-licensing the hydroelectric project operated by Pacific Gas and Electric Company located at Lake Almanor has been unduly difficult.
+A collaborative group of stakeholders (the 2105 group) worked diligently in 2004 to reach a Settlement Agreement which was thrown into chaos by the addition of a requirement for a 3-degree Celsius temperature change nine miles downstream in the outflow river by the CA State Water Resources Control Board (SWRCB).
+This resulted in the non-issuance of the license.
+During your review of the Project 2105 Licensing, please honor and uphold the April 22, 2004 Settlement Agreement filed on behalf of the Project 2105 Licensing Group addressing reservoir lake levels, stream flows below project dams, water quality monitoring, wildlife habitat and recreation enhancements, and not allow any additional releases of cold water from Lake Almanor.
 As analyzed in the Revised Draft Environmental Impact Report for the Upper North Fork Feather River Hydroelectric Project FERC Project No. 2105 (May 2020), all three proposed Alternative proposals to lower the temperature of the outflow river would result in temperature increases in Lake Almanor which could decrease the fish habitat and increase the algae content in Lake Almanor.
-As is written in the report:

-"The percentage of available habitat lost is largest for all alternatives in late August ranging from 23 percent in normal years to a 100 percent loss in critical dry years."
+As written in the report: "The percentage of available habitat lost is largest for all alternatives in late August ranging from 23 percent in normal years to a 100 percent loss in critical dry years."
 Significantly, the report states that:

-"Because 2020 was a dry year, oxygen levels dropped to low levels during the summer, similar to what happened during the drought years of 2014 -1016.
+"Because 2020 was a dry year, oxygen levels dropped to low levels during the summer, similar to what happened during the drought years of 2014-1016.
 Also, algal populations, especially the blue green algae, reached bloom proportions."
 The report also states: